BrianWill/japanese_vocab/README.md

 The words of all imported stories are stored in the database by their "base form", e.g. all variations of a verb are stored in their so-called "dictionary form".

-Words can be 'archived', meaning they are normally filtered out in drills.
+Words can be 'archived':

+- archived words are filtered out by default in drills
+- unarchived words are highlighted in subtitles and the sidebar transcript (with unarchived verbs given a distinct color)

 You can toggle a word's archived status by double clicking it in a subtitle or in the sidebar transcript.

-Unarchived words are highlighted in subtitles and the sidebar transcript (with unarchived verbs given a distinct color).

 > TIP: Rather than wait to archive words once you've mastered them, you should archive words when they are just reasonably familiar.
-If you think when looking up a word, 'oh yeah, I knew that', it's probably time to archive the word.
+When looking up a word, if you think 'Oh yeah, I knew that!', it's probably time to archive the word.

 ## Player hotkey controls